 Since launch, Zayo has focused on new Tranzact releases that continue to improve the user experience.
 Inspired by the simplicity of Zappo’s, they moved from an insurance-style quote generation model to a ‘browse-per-parameters’ shopping experience.

-Zayo uses Salesforce App Cloud to drive their entire end-to-end business, and every employee has access to some aspect of the platform.
+Zayo uses the Salesforce Platform to drive their entire end-to-end business, and every employee has access to some aspect of the platform.
 The previous version of their platform, Tranzact 2.0, was built using Force.com and Community Cloud tied to Sales Cloud, Service Cloud, and Data.com.
-But for Tranzact 3.0, they added the Heroku platform to the mix to meet three key goals: 1) more design and architectural flexibility; 2) a faster and more engaging user experience; and 3) the ability to better support a complex, data-driven purchase funnel.
+But for Tranzact 3.0, they added Heroku to the mix to meet three key goals: 1) more design and architectural flexibility; 2) a faster and more engaging user experience; and 3) the ability to better support a complex, data-driven purchase funnel.

 The speed and scalability of the Heroku platform gave Zayo what they needed to support their performance goals, and Heroku Postgres helped them meet their data security requirements in an environment with a lot of moving parts.
 In addition, Heroku’s polyglot support enabled the team to choose the best language to build their highly sophisticated 3.0 UI and run the queries and callbacks their system needed at the speed that customers needed.